MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/plan-your-deployment/edge-server-deployments/edge-environmental-requirements.md

 ## <a name="topology-planning"></a>Pianificazione della topologia
 <a name="TopoPlan"> </a>

-Le topologie dei server perimetrali di Skype for Business Server sono in grado di usare:
+Skype for Business Server Le topologie di server perimetrali sono in grado di utilizzare:

 - Indirizzi IP pubblici instradabili.